CrowdArt/Chat-Implementation/README.md

 * Async/await

 ### Callbacks
+* Callbacks are used to signal completion of a task.
-`setTimeout` function waits a given number of milliseconds and then calls a function"
+* `setTimeout` function waits a given number of milliseconds and then calls a function"
 ```javascript
 setTimeout(() => console.log('Vuk'), 2000);
 ```